phdoerfler/Strugatzki/README.md

 Strugatzki is a Scala library containing several algorithms for audio feature extraction, with the aim of similarity and dissimilarity measurements.
 They have been originally used in my live electronic piece ["Inter-Play/Re-Sound"](http://sciss.de/texts/liv_interplay.html), then successively in the tape piece ["Leere Null"](http://sciss.de/texts/tap_leerenull.html), the sound installation ["Writing Machine"](http://sciss.de/texts/ins_writingmachine.html), and the tape piece  ["Leere Null (2)"](http://sciss.de/texts/tap_leerenull2.html).

-(C)opyright 2011-2015 by Hanns Holger Rutz.
+(C)opyright 2011&ndash;2016 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU General Public License](https://raw.github.com/Sciss/Strugatzki/master/LICENSE) v2+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 ## requirements / installation

 Builds with sbt 0.13 against Scala 2.11, 2.10.
 Depends on [ScalaCollider](https://github.com/Sciss/ScalaCollider) and [scopt](https://github.com/jstrachan/scopt).

 Strugatzki can be either used as a standalone command line tool, or embedded in your project as a library.

+## contributing

+Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)

+## running

 ### standalone use